-JOHN PAUL MARCANTONIO CEO AND MANAGING DIRECTOR
+JOHN PAUL MARCANTONIO CEO & MANAGING

-John Paul joined GALE Pacific in October 2017 as the General Manager of the Americas business.
-He was appointed Chief Executive Officer in November 2019 and was appointed as Managing Director in August 2020.
-John Paul has broad experience working across both consumer and commercial product sectors globally.
-Prior to joining GALE Pacific, John Paul built his career at Newell Brands in roles of increasing responsibility and scope in marketing, sales and management over fifteen years.
-John Paul lived and worked in Melbourne, Australia as the Regional Marketing Director of Newell Brands' APAC hardware business and has held multiple global product and brand marketing leadership positions over his tenure.
+DIRECTOR John Paul joined GALE Pacific

+in October 2017 as the General Manager of the Americas business.
+He was appointed Chief Executive Officer in November 2019 and then Managing Director in August 2020.
+John Paul has broad experience working globally across consumer and commercial product sectors.
+Before joining GALE Pacific, John Paul built his career at Newell Brands in roles of increasing responsibility and scope in marketing, sales, and management over fifteen years.
+He has held multiple global product and brand marketing leadership positions over his tenure.
+John Paul lived and worked in Melbourne, Australia, as the Marketing Director of Newell Brands' APAC hardware business.